JensPiegsa/wiremock-extension/README.md

 ## Disclaimer

-This extension is in an early ALPHA state.
+This extension is in an early alpha state.
 API might change at any time.

 ## Usage